 Parsley requires ample water, well-drained, rich soil and afternoon shade, especially in hot climates.
-Prepare beds or rows with plenty of organic compost or aged manure, worked in to a depth of 6 inches (see How to Prepare Soil for Planting).
+Prepare beds or rows with plenty of organic compost or aged manure, worked into a depth of 6 inches (see our article How to Prepare Soil for Planting).
 It is a great companion plant with asparagus, tomatoes, peppers, carrots and peas.

 Tip: Parsley will attract butterflies and beneficial insects to gardens and landscaped areas.

 How to Plant

 Parsley is best planted from nursery stock or seed at the beginning of each gardening season.
 Sow seeds in the garden 1/4 inch deep when there is still a chance of light frost.
 Seeds germinate in 14 to 21 days and can be soaked in warm water or compost tea for 24 hours before planting.